Cortland County SPCA

 Losing your pet is a very overwhelming and scary experience.
 We have developed this comprehensive Lost Pet Action Plan to help you get your pet home as quickly as possible.

-CALL - VISIT - REPORT TO ALL SHELTERS & ANIMAL SERVICES
+REPORT TO ALL SHELTERS & ANIMAL SERVICES

 Animal services and shelters are often the first place people call when they have found a stray pet in their neighborhood.
 Call or email all local agencies and report your lost pet.
 Give them all the current information about your pet – color of collar, any tags on the collar, if chipped, spayed or neutered, pictures, breed, etc. Send shelters a flyer in case someone may have picked up your pet and brought it to a different location.